"When you can’t go back, you have to worry only about the best way of moving forward."

 It’s time to throw out the budget you made at the end of Q1, when lockdowns were fairly new and the assumption was that after 6-8 weeks, most businesses would reopen and business activity would rebound quickly.

-Start by making a new forecast for the rest of 2020, and make a 12-month forecast that is updated every month on a rolling basis.
+Start by making a 12-month forecast that is updated every month on a rolling basis.
 Come up with a base case scenario (e.g., anemic growth for the rest of the year), and a worst case (e.g., lockdowns are re-imposed), and figure out what you would need to do to survive the worst case.

 Reassess where your business is spending money, in every category.
 Take a hard look at whether you are keeping employees that you really can’t afford to keep.
 Examine the profitability of each product line or service.